auth0/node-jwks-rsa/examples/koa-demo/README.md

-# jwks-rsa - Hapi Example
+# jwks-rsa - Koa Example

 The `jwks-rsa` library provides a small helper that makes it easy to configure `koa-jwt` with the `RS256` algorithm.
 Using `koaJwtSecret` you can generate a key provider that will provide the right signing key to `koa-jwt` based on the `kid` in the JWT header.